-- On the other hand, there is the wide world of {\it Lorentz groups}, i.e. Lie groups of dimension three endowed with a left invariant Lorentz metric.
-They, generically, have an isometry group equal to the supporting group itself, but they can, sometimes, have extra isometries.\\\\ It was believed that any homogeneous Lorentz space of dimension $3$ fits into one of these two classes, that is, any homogeneous Lorentz space of dimension three is either (locally) symmetric or isometric to a left invariant metric on a Lie group of dimension three.
-This was early proven in the Riemannian case in \cite{Sek} and stated in the Lorentzian case relatively recently, in particular in \cite{Cal1}.\\ The initial motivations of the present work were, on one hand, to provide a simple proof of this fact in the Lorentzian case, say a Lie theoretical proof instead of using tools from the homogeneous structures theory, which involves complicated computations (see for instance \cite{TV, CL}, and for curvature homogeneity \cite{Sek, Sin}, and also \cite{Sin, Pec}, for comparison between homogeneity and curvature homogeneity).
-On the other hand, we aimed to fix some completeness as well as local vs global issues in the literature.
-Trying this, we realized there is one forgotten (in \cite {Cal1}) family of examples of homogeneous Lorentz spaces that are neither locally symmetric nor locally isometric to Lorentz groups!
-In \cite{DZ}, too, the same family was ruled out incorrectly in the proofs of the classification of homogeneous Lorentz geometries having compact models, which we fix here without altering statements (see \S \ref{Thurston}).
+The initial motivation of the present work was, on the one hand, to provide a simpler proof of this fact in the Lorentzian case, say a Lie theoretical proof instead of using tools from the homogeneous structures theory, which involves complicated computations.
+On the other hand, we aimed to fix some completeness as well as local vs. global issues in the literature.
+Trying this, we realized that there is a one-parameter family of examples of (incomplete) homogeneous Lorentz spaces that are neither locally symmetric nor locally isometric to Lorentz groups.
+In \cite{DZ} the same family was ruled out incorrectly in the proofs of the classification of homogeneous Lorentz geometries having compact models, which we fix here without altering the statements (see \ref{Thurston}).